InbarMi/InbarMi.github.io/README.md

-### Heads up!
+### Welcome!
 **Hi, and thanks for visiting my GitHub Pages site.
 Most of my repositories are currently private, but here are a couple of projects I’ve worked on:**

 ---